Air Conditioner Evaporator Coils

 Click Here To See Our Most Frequently Asked Questions About Air Conditioner Evaporator Coils

-What You Need to Know About Air Conditioner Evaporator Coils
+What You Need to Know About AC Evaporator Coils

-Your air conditioning system is vital in keeping a comfortable home when the temperatures begin to soar.
+Your residiential air conditioning system is vital in keeping a comfortable home when the temperatures begin to soar.
 Unfortunately, if components are damaged, worn, or not adequately maintained, they can stop functioning and ruin your comfort.
-If you notice problems maintaining temperature, a lack of cool air coming from your vents, or strange noises, you could need the AC evaporator coil replaced.
+If you notice problems maintaining temperature, a lack of cool air coming from your vents, or strange noises, you should consider AC evaporator coil replacment.

 What is the difference between AC evaporator coils and condenser coils?

 The AC evaporator coil and AC condenser coil are vital components for delivering cool air into your home.
 The evaporator coil is located in the indoor air handler of your AC unit and is responsible for part of the heat transfer process.
 Coils containing coolant will draw in the heat from the indoor air in your home as it moves across the blower.
 The evaporator coil will be continuously exposed to the warm air drawn into the system from the return ducts and then add it to the refrigerant.
 The cooled airflow is then pushed through the supply ducts, cooling the air in your home.
 The are options for cased coils and uncased coils.

 The air conditioning condenser works in reverse of the evaporator coil.
 While the evaporator coil draws the heat and humidity out of the air, the condenser coil, located in the outdoor unit, releases the heat into the outdoor air.
 The refrigerant flow makes a u-turn after it travels through the condenser coil and returns to the evaporator coil, where the process starts again.